StretchTitan/MFE-POC/README.md

 - Run `npm start` to run only the MFE Wrapper application.
 - Run `npm run start:all` to execute a script to run the wrapper and all other MFEs as one application
+  - In order for this script to work, all MFE application need to be siblings in a directory/folder
   - Add 'prod' as an argument to run all in prod mode.
 Ex. `npm run start:all prod`